 |Previous College:||Baldwin-Wallace 2001|

-Jeremy Bandy is in his third season as Harvard’s offensive line coach in 2014.
+Jeremy Bandy is in his fourth season as Harvard’s offensive line coach in 2015.

 Bandy coordinates recruiting efforts for the Crimson in the New England states, as well as Virginia, Washington, D.C., Maryland, Delaware and Canada.